-Our new Patron is David Evans, whose father, Gilbert, was land agent to Colonel Paynter, (one of the principal landowners in the Lamorna Valley), and a very good friend of many of the early art settlers.
+Our second Patron is David Evans, whose father, Gilbert, was land agent to Colonel Paynter, (one of the principal landowners in the Lamorna Valley), and a very good friend of many of the early art settlers.

 David arrived at Lamorna in 1938 at the age of two weeks and lived at Tregurnow Cliff where his father, Major Gilbert Evans came to retire after his career in the Colonial Service.
 He was educated at Clayesmore School in Dorset and Wye College, London University, where he took a degree in Agriculture.
 His working life was spent in agricultural industry advisory services until he started an independent consultancy in the training field.
 He did work for the National Trust and was on its council for six years.
 He was an Associate Human Resource Consultant at Cranfield University and through that worked in Africa, India and the Far East training young plantation managers.
 He served as a magistrate on the West Kent bench for sixteen years.

 Having had a lifelong interest in Cornish painting he was appointed, on retirement, to the NADFAS directory of lecturers and travelled the country with a series of talks on the Newlyn School and the artists associated with it.
 He was an early member and great supporter of the Lamorna Society and edited The Flagstaff magazine for five years.

 The funeral of our first Patron, Adam Kerr, was held on 16 August at the Parish Church of St Pol de Leon, in Paul village.
 He was a well loved and popular man,grandson of the artist Samuel John 'Lamorna' Birch.
 The church was filled with people who came together to pay tribute to Adam as a family man, a sailor and a loyal friend.